 From city-level taxes NYC can enact to state-level asks requiring Albany.
+Includes the Invest in Our New York campaign bills.

 Earn $1M+?
 NYC income tax rate goes up 2 percentage points.
-Doesn't touch anyone earning less.
+Bill: S.8577/A.8953.

 Finance firms: 9%→10.8%.
 Others: 8.85%→10.62%.
 Taxed on NY sales, not office location.